KaranPandey05/NatureNurture/README.md

 ### PROBLEM STATEMENT
-Prevent the spread of destructive plant diseases
+Address the lack of education regarding destructive plant diseases and help prevent their spread.